Keyfactor/gcp-secretmanager-pam/README.md

-# Google Secret Manager PAM Provider
+# Google Cloud Secret Manager PAM Provider

-The Google Secret Manager PAM Provider allows for the use of a Secret Manager instance in Google Cloud to be used as a credential store for Keyfactor.
+The Google Cloud Secret Manager PAM Provider allows for the use of a Secret Manager instance in Google Cloud to be used as a credential store for Keyfactor.
 Secret values can be retrieved and used in the Keyfactor Platform as passwords or other sensitive fields.

 #### Integration status: Production - Ready for use in production environments.